dyl124/ReadMe-Generator-/README_ReadMe Generator.md

 - [Questions](#questions)

 ## Installation
-Clone this repository, npm install and follow prompts in terminal by running 'node index.js'
+Clone this repository, npm install and follow prompts in terminal by running 'node index.js'.

 ## Usage
-For students and coders who want to create fast and simple readmes.
+for students and coders who want to create simple, easy and functional readMes.

 ## License
 ![License](https://img.shields.io/badge/License-MIT-brightgreen)